Burntisland Parish Church

 - Episcopal Church of Scotland

-This harled square plan church with a slate roof and diagonal stepped buttresses on the corners was constructed in 1594-6 and was one of the first post-Reformation churches built in Scotland.
-It was constructed as a replacement for the original Parish Church in Kirkton (site number: 2182), because increasing concentrations of people in the harbour area meant that the original church was becoming too small and inconvenient.
+This church was constructed in 1594-6 and was one of the first post-Reformation churches built in Scotland.
+It was a replacement for the original Parish Church in Kirkton (site number: 2182), because increasing concentrations of people in the harbour area meant that the original church was becoming too small and inconvenient.
 The church building has undergone many alterations and additions over its lifetime.
 It has a large central tower and is at the top of a hill and would therefore have been highly visible, serving as both a landmark and a navigational beacon.
 On either side of the porch, in front of the wall face, there is a raised grassy area bordered by a low harled coped wall The site is surrounded by high coped rubble walls; the entrance gate is at the northwest corner.
 It was at this church that The General Assembly of the Church of Scotland met in the presence of King James VI in 1601 and a revised translation of the bible was proposed and accepted.

 The graveyard which surrounds the church on the west, south and eastern sides has gravestones dating to the late sixteenth century and later.
 In general this graveyard is not in use.
 However, there have been recent exceptions as some members of the congregation had requested their ashes be scattered in the grounds.
 The graveyard is surrounded by a high rubble wall.
 There is a small roofless structure in the southwest corner of the graveyard against the wall, possibly used for storing tools required for use in the graveyard.
 There are two small burial enclosures in the graveyard, one each against the western and eastern walls.
 These are formed from low rubble walls topped by iron railings.
 In general the gravestones are simple moulded apex in style with inscriptions.
 At the northern end of the eastern wall there is a large Renaissance style monument to Captain Andrew Watson and his family.
 There is a family crest on the monument and the date 1689 is visible.
 There is a small gravestone with skulls flanking the apex with the date 1730 inscribed on it on the southern side of the graveyard.

 The main entrance is at the western elevation.
-This two storey harled wall is flanked by stepped diagonal ashlar sandstone buttresses which project past the height of the roof and have cushion finials.
-In the centre of the face there is a single storey entrance porch which was constructed in 1659 and enlarged in 1789.
-In it there is an arched doorway with square headed wooden door with a glazed fanlight above it.
+This two storey harled wall is flanked by stepped diagonal ashlar sandstone buttresses.
+These buttresses project past the height of the roof and have cushion finials.
+In the centre of the face there is an advanced single storey entrance porch which was constructed in 1659 and enlarged in 1789.
+In this porch there is a roll-moulded arched doorway with square headed wooden door with a glazed fanlight above it.
 Above the doorway there is a date stone (1592) with an upturned anchor. which represents the legend that men of the sea were anchored to God, rather than material possessions on earth..
-On the main elevation, on either side of the porch, there are sash windows with white painted frames and twelve pane glazing.
-In the upper storey there are three windows, which were enlarged by David Vertue in 1822 when he raised the wallhead by 1.2 metres.
+On the main elevation, on either side of the porch, there are bipartite timber sash windows with white painted frames and twelve pane glazing.
+In the upper storey there are three bipartite windows.
+These were enlarged by David Vertue in 1822 when he raised the wallhead by 1.2 metres.
 There are three commemorative stones on the wall to the south (right) of the porch and one on the far north (left) of the porch.

-The east wall also hosts four similar windows, two each at ground and gallery level, set either side of the centre of the face.
+The east wall also hosts four bipartite timber sash windows with white painted frames and twelve pane glazing on this elevation, two each at ground and gallery level.
+These are set either side of the centre of the face.
 At the southern end of the face there is a stone stairway known as the Sailors' Stair, which was constructed in 1679.
-This has an ashlar eastern face and stone balustrade with rectangular piers with a modern handrail.
-The stair leads up to a timber door at gallery level, which gave access to the Sailors' Loft in the south east corner of the gallery and allowed the sailors to leave the service if required "to catch the tide".
+The stair has an ashlar eastern face and stone balustrade with rectangular piers.
+There is a modern handrail attached to the wall of the church.
+The stair leads up to a timber door at gallery level, which gave access to the Sailors' Loft in the south east corner of the gallery.
+This allowed the sailors to leave the service if required "to catch the tide".
 In the cornice above the timber door the words "Gods providence is our inheritance June 6 1679" are inscribed above an inverted anchor.
 A low rubble wall forms a small enclosure around the base of the stair containing several gravestones.

-At the south wall a timber door with glazed upper sections in the centre of the elevation is surrounded by roll-moulding.
-This is flanked on the eastern side by a commemorative stone with hood moulding, which is surrounded by a walled enclosure .
+At the south wall there is a square headed timber door with glazed upper sections in the centre of the elevation which is surrounded by roll-moulding.
+This is flanked on the eastern side by a commemorative stone with hood moulding.
+This commemorative stone is surrounded by an enclosure formed by a low coped rubble wall topped by iron railings.
 On the western side of the door there is another commemorative stone which is also set in a small enclosure.
-To the far side of the each of the commemorative stones there are more sash windows with white painted frames.
+To the far side of the each of the commemorative stones there are bipartite sash windows with white painted frames.
 At the western end of the face there is a low projecting vestry extension with a timber door in the southern face.
-There are three windows in the upper storey.
+There are three bipartite windows in

 Black-painted decorative iron gates in the northwest corner of the boundary wall were completed in 1992 by Hurd Rolland Partnership.
 They are flanked by large square ashlar gatepiers, which may be of a later construction date than the rubble walls.
 They testify in gold to the construction date of the church (1592) and the year the gates were made (1992).
 There is also a decorative ship displayed on each gate.